egachi/egachi.github.io/_posts/2025-01-18-how-to-configure-logmonitor-and-cloudwatch-logs-for-ecs-windows-tasks.md

 title: How to Configure LogMonitor and CloudWatch Logs for ECS Windows Tasks
 ---

 Windows applications often use different logging mechanisms than their Linux counterparts.
 Instead of relying on `STDOUT`, Windows apps typically utilize Windows-specific logging methods, such as `ETW`, the `Event Log`, or `custom log files` like `IIS logs`.
-If you’re running a Windows container in an ECS cluster and want to capture Windows and IIS logs in `CloudWatch`, you’ll need to implement `Log Monitor` instrumentation.
+If you're running a Windows container in an ECS cluster and want to capture Windows and IIS logs in `CloudWatch`, you'll need to implement `Log Monitor` instrumentation.
 This setup redirects IIS and system logs to `STDOUT`, allowing the awslogs driver to automatically capture and forward them to `CloudWatch` Logs.

 ## Setting Up Log Monitor and CloudWatch for IIS Logs